GitAlasGo/Axelly_Downloader/README.md

 ```
 You need the url of the file you want to download, share it to termux to download it.

-This script uses axel to download the files.
+This script uses aria2c to download the files.

 The default path where files gets downloaded is in /sdcard/download.